The Magnetic Force as a Kinematical Consequence of the Thomas Precession: Strength of the Anti-Centrifugal Force Compared to Coulomb Repulsion

 Equating the anticentrifugal force of Eq. (\ref{AntiCentForceCirc}) and the magnitude of the electric force based on the electric field of Eq. (\ref{LW_E_vel_field}) but neglecting retardation obtains, for equal mass particles and asumming \(|q_1|=|q_2| = e\) (with \(e\) the fundamental charge magnitude) and \(\gamma_1=\gamma_2 \equiv \gamma\), and using the proton mass for \({\gamma} m\),

 This orbital radius or (strictly) inter-particle separation is about two orders of magnitude less than the estimated size of the proton \cite{MohrY11}.
 Thus the present analysis would seem to indicate that the expected anticentrifugal force of the Thomas precession is too weak to potentially account for the fundamental strong force that binds quarks into nucleons.
-However, the present contribution should be considered only an interim progress report for an ongoing effort that has yet to take into account important effects such as retardation, that may substantially change the present result.
+However, it would seem a valid candidate for the needed force that could bind conjectured constituent particles of quarks and leptons \cite{LincolnY12}.
+Furthermore, it is plausible that a force of relativistic kinematical origin such as the anti-centrifugal force of the Thomas precession would not have the same binding energy and relativistic mass equivalency usually expected, as needed to bind such constituent particles ({\em e.g.,} ``preons'') without exceeding the known masses of the leptons and quarks.

+Although the Thomas precession is widely credited with accounting for the spin-orbit coupling being half its otherwise classically expected value, the original analysis \cite{Thomas1927} was performed prior to recognition of the need to account for the ``hidden'' relativistic momentum of a magnetic dipole in an electric field.
+Accounting for hidden momentum can be seen to directly affect this conclusion \cite{LushY9}.
+Perhaps further re-examination of the relationship of the Thomas precession to energy is warranted.